vinceskahan/weatherflow-udp-listener/README.md

 ---
 ## Installation

-This requires installing the paho mqtt and influxsb python libraries.
+This requires installing the paho mqtt and influxdb python libraries.
 On a debian(ish) system that can be done by:
 ```
 # for python3